 This page lists links to posts I’ve written explaining my understanding of some New Testament passages.

 The post explains what I believe the two or three gathering in Jesus’ name in Matthew 18:20 are required to do if they want Jesus to be in their midst as they are doing it.

-This post, based on my understanding of Matthew 24:1-30 and Luke 21:5-28, supports my belief that Jesus will return only once, that when He does that it will be an event visible to everyone, and that what follows will result in immediate and dire consequences for those unprepared.
+This post, based on my understanding of Matthew 24:1-30 and Luke 21:5-28, supports my conclusion that Jesus will return only once, that when He does that it will be an event visible to everyone, and that what follows will result in immediate, dire, and permanent consequences for those unprepared.

 James 3:1 – Don’t Presume to be a Teacher